ForestOfLight/skyoobguide/docs/clipping.md

 ---

-## Table Uber / Multi-Player Table Clip
+## Table Uber

 Friend
 {: .label .label-green }
 Table
 {: .label .label-green }

 This clip is a ton of fun to play around with.
-Essentially, it lets you move around other players wherever you can move your table.
+Essentially, it lets you move around other players wherever you can place your table.
 It’s easiest to get the side chairs out of bounds rather than the middle ones, so it’s best to have your friends there.
-It’s preferable to have warp with your friend since this will not make you clip (or use an [Advanced Uber](../advanced/#drive--advanced-table-uber)).
+It’s also preferable to have warp with your friend(s) since this will not make you clip (or use an [Advanced Uber](../advanced/#drive--advanced-table-uber)).

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/ne7v5a?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>